 Every weekday morning I open the doors to my children’s rooms and look in on them before I wake them up for school.
 Each of these occasions, when I find them asleep in their beds, is accompanied by a brief experience of awe.
 What amazing children I have been blessed with.
 They dream the dreams of human beings in the process of becoming realized.
-Their future already half determined through history and genetics (though not by age) how could I even be able to affect the results of who they will turn out to be?
+Their future already half determined through history and genetics, or something… how could I even be able to affect the results of who they will turn out to be?
 Am I doing it right?

 A single mother at 25, this is not what I had in mind and, yet, so much richer a life than I had ever imagined.
 The responsibilities seem impossible, the independence laden with angst, yet, here I am, doing just that.
 Providing for my family and pursuing my music and writing, my passions.
 Physically, emotionally and financially the situation can seem a sometimes toxic and sometimes intoxicating combination.
 Lifting me out of myself and bringing me back to earth between the visions of who I am and the reality I am faced with.
 Can I embody both my creative passions and my idealist image of myself and my family?
 Can the two coexist?